saurabh1088/notes/iOS/Persistence/CoreData.md

 7. Maintains an undo manager
 8. Insert new objects or delete existing

 ## NSPersistentStoreCoordinator

 Responsible for managing the persistent stores.
 Most of the time a persistent store is a database which lives on filesystem.
 It's possible to have many persistent stores at once.
 One can also have custome made one derived from NSPersistentStore.

 ## NSFetchRequest

 To fetch records from Core Data, one needs to create an instance of NSFetchRequest and then pass it to NSManagedObjectContext API to fetch results.

 ## Entity Relationships

 Three possibilities in relationships:
 1. One to One
 2. One to Many
 3. Many to Many

+## Working with Core Data

+### 1. Creating a Data Model File (`.xcdatamodeld`)
+Select Core Data checkbox while creating a new project in Xcode, or if project is already created then one needs to add a new file of type Data Model from Core Data section.
+In both the cases one sees a file with extension `.xcdatamodeld` added to project.

+### 2. Setting up Core Data stack
+Core Data stack refers to set of objects which work together in Core Data framework to manage and persist the app’s objects.
+Following all form the core data stack

+- Persistent container (NSPersistentContainer)
+- Model (NSManagedObjectModel)
+- Context (NSManagedObjectContext)
+- Store coordinator (NSPersistentStoreCoordinator)

 ## Core Data and Performance considerations